Sofic approximations and quantitative measure couplings: Introduction

+Recall that the lamplighter group $L_m$ verifies $I_{L_m}\simeq \log$.
+By monotonicity of the profile under quantitative measure subgroup coupling (see \cpageref{Th:ProfiletOE}), if there exists an at most $k$-to-one $\varphi$-integrable measure subgroup coupling from $G$ to $L_m$, then $\varphi \circ \log \preccurlyeq I_G=\rho\circ \log$.
+Namely $\varphi$ has to grow slower than $\rho$.
+Therefore, the integrability of the coupling given by \cref{Th:CouplageLL} is almost optimal.

+\paragraph{Structure of the paper and strategy of the proof} The next two sections present the tools we use to build our couplings.
+In \cref{Sec:DefdeBZ} we introduce the necessary material on Brieussel-Zheng diagonal products; background on measure couplings is recalled in \cref{Sec:MeasureCouplings}.
+The coupling is then built in \cref{Sec:Construction} and relies on the criterion given in \bref{Th:soficME}.

+The strategy is the following: given a quantification $\rho\in \calC$ we chose $G$ to be a diagonal product with isoperimetric profile $I_G\simeq \rho \circ \log$.
+The goal is then to satisfy the conditions of \cref{Th:soficME}, namely to define sofic approximations $(\calG_n)_n$ and $(\calH_n)_n$ in respectively $G$ and $H$, then injections $\iota_n:\calG_n\rightarrow \calH_n$ such that $\iota_n$ respects the geometry –~see \bref{eq:CondsoficIntegrability} for the precise statement.

+The appropriate sofic approximations in $G$ is defined in \cref{Sec:DefOfTheSA}.
+We then define the injections $\iota_n$ between them and show that these injections respect the geometry in \cref{Sec:Qt}.

-\paragraph{Acknowledgements} I would like to thank Romain Tessera and Jérémie Brieussel, under whose supervision the work presented in this article was carried out.
-I thank them for suggesting the topic, sharing their precious insights and for their many useful advices.
+\paragraph*{Acknowlegements} The author thanks Romain Tessera and Jérémie Brieussel, under whose supervision the work presented in this article was carried out.
+She thanks them for suggesting the topic, sharing their precious insights and for their abundant useful advice.
+She also thanks the referees for their helpful comments.